fastapi-mvc/fastapi-mvc/docs/quickstart.rst

     {"hello":"world"}

 As you can see fastapi-mvc is just a tool designed to make your FastAPI development life easier, by creating everything that's necessary to start working on a particular task.
 However, generated project by fastapi-mvc is fully independent and does not require it in order to work.
-You can learn more about from documentation included in the generated project.
+You can learn more about it from included documentation in it.